-From the subnavigation of your instance, select the “Members” link to view the current members of your instance along with each member’s role and two-factor authentication (2FA) status.
+From the subnavigation of your instance, select the “Members” link to view the current members of your instance along with each member’s role and multi-factor authentication (MFA) status.

 Unlike the more granular organization member roles, there are only two distinct roles that can be applied to members of an instance: